 Mistake #2: Messing With Nap Time

 There is nothing more miserable than dealing with a tired, cranky toddler.
 So, don’t fight nap time.
 Instead, work with it.
 When planning your trip, realistically think about how strict your child is about their sleep schedule.
-If they must have their nap by 2:00 each day, then plan your flight so they can either finish their nap before heading to the airport or sleep on the plane.
+If they must have their nap by 2:00 each day, then plan your flight so they can either finish their nap before heading to the airport or can go to sleep on the plane.
 If your little one is more flexible with sleep, try to keep them awake until you board.
 You will be much more relaxed if your child sleeps during most of the flight.

 Mistake #3: Not Enough Snacks